African-American music: 18th century

+Spirituals from the era of slavery are called Slave Shout Songs.
+These shout songs are sung today by Gullah Geechee people and other African Americans in churches and praise houses.
+During slavery, these songs were coded messages that spoke of escape from slavery on the Underground Railroad and were sung by enslaved African Americans in plantation fields to send coded messages to other slaves, unbeknownst to the slaveholders.
+According to musicologist and historian Eric Sean Crawford who published Gullah Spirituals: The Sound of Freedom and Protest in the South Carolina Sea Islands, Gullah music influenced all genres of American music.
+Crawford said: "All genres of music have been influenced by Gullah Geechee spirituals.
+This music's bent notes, syncopated rhythms, and improvisational qualities heavily influenced gospel and country music.
+These musical traits found a secular home in the blues, jazz, and even later popular styles like hip hop".
+Scholar LeRhonda S. Manigault-Bryant explained Gullah spirituals are sacred music that connects Black Americans to ancestral spirits.
+She said: "I am suggesting that low country sacred music simultaneously takes on a cyclical and linear quality, which is best exemplified in the use of the low country clap, and the repetition of verses that literally push a song forward to invoke The Spirit.
+The rhythmic practices and theological motifs of this music suspend and push time by connecting with past traditions, while denoting a spiritual bond that is simultaneously ancestral, communal, and divine".

 Slaves also used drums to communicate messages of escape.
 In West Africa, drums are used for communication, celebration, and spiritual ceremonies.
 West African people enslaved in the United States continued to make drums to send coded messages to other slaves across plantations.
 The making and use of drums by enslaved Africans was outlawed after the Stono Rebellion in South Carolina in 1739.
 Enslaved African Americans used drums to send coded messages to start slave revolts, and white slaveholders banned the creation and use of drums.
 After the banning of drums, slaves made rhythmic music by slapping their knees, thighs, arms and other body parts, a practice called pattin Juba.
 The Juba dance was originally brought by Kongo slaves to Charleston, South Carolina, and became an African-American plantation dance performed by slaves during gatherings when rhythm instruments were prohibited.